Role models and revealed gender-specific costs of STEM in an extended Roy model of major choice: introduction

 \cite{MHM:2020} document rejection of the Roy model of sorting on labor market outcomes for women in the sample of German graduates in the 2005 and 2009 graduating cohorts of the German DZHW Graduate Survey (see \cite{DZHW}).
-We therefore analyze women's choice of major within the framework of our extended Roy model and derive confidence regions for the minimum cost of STEM that rationalize choices.
-The substantive assumptions we make are that the proportion of women on the STEM faculty in the individual's region at the time of major choice (as a proxy for the presence of role models and better amenities for women) only affects potential labor market outcomes of women graduates positively.
-We find very significant costs of choosing STEM fields for German women from the former Federal Republic.
-We observe that among the~$2009$ graduation cohort, $2$ out of~$10$ have minimum cost of STEM larger than~$20\%$ of their income, and~$1$ out of~$10$ have minimum cost larger than~$40\%$ of their income.
+We therefore illustrate our theoretical results with an analysis of women's choice of major within the framework of our extended Roy model and confidence regions for the minimum cost of STEM that rationalizes choices.
+We assume that the proportion of women on the STEM faculty in the individual's region at the time of major choice (as a proxy for the presence of role models and better amenities for women) only affects potential labor market outcomes of women graduates positively.
+We find significant costs of choosing STEM fields for German women from the former Federal Republic, only when assuming perfect foresight (i.e., perfect knowledge of the potential utilities) when choosing the major.
 The costs are particularly pronounced for women in the lower quartile of the income distribution and for women whose region had low rates of feminization of the STEM faculty at the time of major choice.